Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 a henge of truly monumental proportions.

-A couple more pieces of extraordinary indirect evidence suggest Rockingham Forest once hosted an unusual concentration of violence and its concomitant: carcass management skills.
+A couple more pieces of extraordinary indirect evidence suggest Rockingham Forest once hosted an unusual concentration of violence and that concomitant of violence: carcass management skills.

 First, shortly before Rothwell's unnatural-sounding 17th century natural disasters, rent collection in the village required courage and armed guards.